Skip to Main Content

 • Choose a topic that interests you.
 Personal interest makes research more enjoyable and if it is of interest to you, you'll probably do a better job of writing.

-• For INFO 1010, this means picking a topic that is interesting to you, but also works within the theme of your ENGL 2010 class, if you are taking these classes together.
-Think about whether or not the topic will work for a 7-10 page paper.
+• For INFO 1010, this means picking a topic that is interesting to you, but also works within the parameters of your final project.

 Background Research